Wild Yam Benefits, Uses, Supplements, Dosage and Side Effects - Dr. Axe

 They contain more starch and are drier than sweet potatoes.

-Let’s stress again that there’s insufficient studies on wild yam.
+Let’s stress again that there is a lack of human studies on wild yam.
 Therefore, you need to consult with a doctor or herbalist first, especially if you are pregnant, nursing, suffer from any disease or are taking medication.

-- However, the the top five proven benefits of wild yam include its ability to regulate blood sugar levels, improve cholesterol and reduce photoaging.
+• However, wild yam benefits are believed to include the ability to potentially help regulate blood sugar levels, improve cholesterol and reduce photoaging.

-- Wild yam is usually found as a liquid extract, dried herb, powder, capsule and tablet.
-You can also use the liquid to make tea and creams are available.
-But remember that unless it has been to a laboratory, it likely does not contain the chemical needed to affect hormones because our bodies do not convert it naturally.
+• Wild yam is usually found as a liquid extract, dried herb, powder, capsule and tablet.
+You can also use the liquid to make tea, and creams are available.
+But remember that unless it has been to a laboratory, the cream likely does not contain the chemical needed to affect hormones because our bodies do not convert it naturally.